DCC0329/ChenchenDing.github.io/_pages/about.md

 ---

-I am a Master's student in the **Environmental Observation & Informatics (EOI)** program at the **Nelson Institute for Environmental Studies, University of Wisconsin–Madison**.
+I am a Master's student in the Environmental Observation & Informatics (EOI) program at the Nelson Institute for Environmental Studies, University of Wisconsin–Madison.
-My work focuses on **remote sensing, geospatial data science, machine learning, and environmental monitoring**.
+My work focuses on **remote sensing, geospatial data science, Deep learning, and environmental monitoring**.

 I am broadly interested in using satellite observations and data-driven approaches to understand how landscapes changes.
 My recent projects span wetland hydrology, and SAR-based environmental mapping.